Simulation

 Launching the Simulation

-Use sim_bringup.launch.xml to start the full simulation stack:
+Use sim_bringup.launch.xml to start just the simulator without the navigation stack:

 ros2 launch genbu_simulator sim_bringup.launch.xml